aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/crop-eps-images/_index.md

 Before diving into the code, make sure you have:

 - A working knowledge of .NET development.
 - Aspose.Page for .NET library installed.
-If not, you can download it [here](https://releases.aspose.com/page/net/).
+If not, you can download it from the **[Aspose.Page for .NET download page](https://releases.aspose.com/page/net/)**.
 - A sample EPS image (replace `"input.eps"` in the code with your actual file).

 ## Import Namespaces